Information about confirmed and probable cases of COVID-19 in New Zealand.

 Daily confirmed and probable cases

-This bar graph shows the total cases and their status by District Health Board (DHB) and in managed isolation and quarantine facilities.
+This bar graph shows the total cases and their status by health district and those with recent travel history.

-The Managed Isolation and Quarantine data group shows the number of cases in managed isolation or quarantine facilities.
-They are not included in the DHB totals.
-Before 17 June, people in managed isolation or quarantine facilities were included in the total of the relevant DHB.
+The ‘At the border’ data group includes cases detected in managed isolation or quarantine facilities from the period when these were operating, as well as cases with recent travel history from after that time.
+They are not included in the district totals.
+Before 17 June, people in managed isolation or quarantine facilities were included in the total of the relevant district.

 Note: we cannot give detailed information about cases in your district, city or town, as we must protect the privacy of the people concerned.